 All applicants must maintain updated contact information (address, phone, email) with AMCAS throughout the entire application process.
 Your AMCAS contact information is our only source of contact information for you.
 We do not maintain a separate database of contact information.

 Any applicant who has been accepted but subsequently fails to enroll, or who has been refused admission but wishes to enter in a subsequent year, must re-apply for admission and must meet all requirements at the time of the new application.
 It is essential for individuals that receive feedback to address the feedback in their secondary application and future evaluations by the committee will be based on how effectively they address their feedback.
 Both academic and non-academic updates for re-applicants are expected to be received by the admissions office in early January.
 The Admissions Committee expects all re-applicants to have improved their credentials significantly.

 In the best interests of applicants, Reapplicant applications will be reviewed starting after January 1, 2017, however the applications must be completed by the deadlines given.
 This later review process is done so that any reapplicant has time and can send in supplemental information to add to their application (fall course grades, additional shadowing/volunteer, etc.) for the Committee to review.

 Applicants interested in our Rural Medical Programs are encouraged to visit our Rural Programs webpage.

-The Rural application is now closed.
-The deadline for completing the 2017 Rural Medical Programs application was March 20, 2016.
-Applications for the RMP (Huntsville/Auburn) program and the RMSP (Tuscaloosa) program are now under review.
+The Rural application is now open.
+The deadline for completing the 2018 Rural Medical Programs application is March 19, 2017.
 Selected applicants will be contacted for interviews.
-The interview dates are scheduled for May 19 and 20, 2016 (RMP - Huntsville) and May 26, 2016 (RMSP - Tuscaloosa).
+The interview dates are scheduled for May 11 and 12, 2017 (RMP - Huntsville) and May 12 and 18, 2017 (RMSP - Tuscaloosa).

 By applying and submitting your application to a Rural Medical Program, the accepted applicant acknowledges that: